sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-02.md

 using MultiAgentCopilot.ChatInfrastructure.Factories;
 ```

 ### Update GetResponse() function in SemanticKernelService

 The `GetResponse()` function is the main entry point for our multi-agent application.
 Within that function, a variable named, `messageHistory` stores a list of historical messages from the chat session.
-The `chatHistory` object is used to construct this history and invoke the agent.
-The `completionMessages` list is used to store the response received from the agent and then that is stored in CosmosDB for next iteration.
+The `chatHistory` object is used to construct this history and passed to the Semantic Kernel Chat Completion Agent object.
+The `completionMessages` list is used to store the response received from the agent which then needs to be persisted in CosmosDB for the next iteration of the agent.

-We're going to modify this function to integrate with Cosmos DB.
+We're going to modify this function to provide that persistence with Cosmos DB.

-In your IDE open the `SemanticKernelService.cs` and navigate to the `GetResponse()` function.
+In your IDE, open the `SemanticKernelService.cs` and navigate to the `GetResponse()` function.

 Replace all of the code within the `Try` block with the code below: